Pyramid Mountains

 The Pyramid Mountains are a 30 mi (48 km) long, mountain range in central-east Hidalgo County, New Mexico.
 The city of Lordsburg and Interstate 10 lie at its northern border.

-The range lies between the northeast corner of the north-south Animas Valley on the west and the Playas and Lordsburg valleys to the southeast and northeast respectively.
+The range lies between the northeast corner of the north–south Animas Valley on the west and the Playas and Lordsburg valleys to the southeast and northeast respectively.
 The continental divide passes through the southern end of the range.

 The Chihuahuan Desert has its northwest extension into the foothills regions of the Pyramid Mountains.

 Description

-The Pyramid Mountains are a moderate altitude, north-south trending mountain range at the north of two valleys that also are north-south, and extensive, as the Continental Divide traverses due south through the ridgeline to enter northwest Chihuahua state, Mexico.
+The Pyramid Mountains are a moderate-altitude, north–south trending mountain range located north of two extensive north–south valleys.
+The Continental Divide runs due south along the ridgeline, continuing into northwest Chihuahua state, Mexico.
 The Animas Valley lies west; the Playas Valley lies east of this mountain-series ridgeline.

 The Pyramid Mountains are about 30 mi long, and about 12 mi at its widest.
 Various peaks and hills form the range as the water divide of the continental divide forms its southeast and south.
 But the water divide of the Animas Valley continues north 20 mi and then crosses to the north side of Lordsburg.

 Various semi-arid canyons, draws, and washes also are found in this linear range.